luhsra/sratic/README.md

 A submenu can be attached with the `submenu` key.

+To generate the submenu automatically from the children, use the `submenu.list: true` key for each child instead of writing the submenu entries explicitly for the parent.

+If special ordering of the submenu is wanted, name the entries explicitly.

 ## Publication data and bibtex entries ##

 As SRAtic is designed for the use in an academic environment, reading